Few things in life are as important as ensuring your family.

 What happens to the payout when a beneficiary is under 18 years of age?

 In the majority of states, a beneficiary cannot be under the age of 18.
-However, if you have no one else to leave the benefits to, your child can be the beneficiary.
+However, if you have no one else to leave the benefits to, your child can be the benficiary.
 Keep in mind that they will not receive the benefits until they are of age.

 What life policies are available for veterans and civil servants?